 Signing books at the Brooklyn Book Festival

 Which brings me back to The Kyle Callahan Mysteries.
 I’m in my 50s now and enjoying, so far, one of the best decades of my life.
-I have nothing left to prove to anyone but myself, and certainly nothing left to write that doesn’t have me excited to sit down at a keyboard every day.
 I wanted to write a mystery series featuring a mature male couple: Kyle Callahan and Danny Durban.
 I wanted to write about what I know: being a man in the last third of his life who intends to enjoy it, see what I can see, experience what there is for me to experience.
 I wanted to populate these mysteries with my peers – and the characters’ peers – all aging, some not so gracefully.
 And above all, I wanted to have fun.
 I hope you’ll have fun with me.
 Come along, meet the characters, see if you can figure it out, and let’s all take a ride on the mystery train.

 They Asked Me Anything – on Reddit Books

 Here’s a short clip about my Reddit experience.
-I have to say that as a 55 year old man who chose an unconventional path, it meant a lot to me to be asked about my writing and my life as a creative person.
+I have to say that as an older author, it meant a lot to me to be asked about my writing and my life as a creative person.
 It makes up for all those days over the years when I wondered why I didn’t just give up.
 It’s not about money, it’s about fulfillment.
 I’m very touched by these nice people asking their nice questions.
 You can read the comment thread here.